Panasonic LX10 vs Sony RX10 II

 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the RX10 II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the RX10 II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the RX10 II was succeeded by the Sony RX10 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So how do things add up?
 Is the Panasonic LX10 better than the Sony RX10 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Panasonic Lumix DMC-LX10:

 - Flexible image proportions: Has a multi-aspect sensor that allows for alternative image shapes.

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.